 - Protect your eligibility for government aid by starting and finishing your academic year as a full-time student, and to make progress towards your degree by successfully completing your courses with passing grades.

-- Report any changes in their academic status on a timely basis to the Scholarships & Student Aid Office which is responsible for the confirmation of enrolment, course load and withdrawal from studies to government aid authorities.
+- Report any changes in their academic status on a timely basis to Scholarships and Student Aid which is responsible for the confirmation of enrolment, course load and withdrawal from studies to government aid authorities.

 - Request a continuation of interest-free status (also known as 'interest deferment') on existing loans if maintaining a full-time course load.
 By not initiating this, the student is responsible for interest that will accrue as a result.